BIBSYSDEV/nva-bare-proxy/README.md

       "orcId": "0000-0001-7884-3049"
     }
     ```
-  (the body must contain at least one value of the parameters (feideId, orcId))
+  (the body has to contain at least a value for at least one of the parameters: feideId, orcId.)

   Response